mascaldotfr/CoRT/warstatus/README.md

             [...17 other gems...]
     ],
-    "map_url": "The current map URL with a parameter to bypass caching", "generated": "Date and time when the response has been generated", "events_log": [ // The last 10 server events (fort and gem captures) {
+    "map_url": "The current map URL with a parameter to bypass caching", "generated": "Unix timestamp representing the date and time when the response has been generated", "events_log": [ // The last 10 server events (fort and gem captures) {
             "date": "Unix timestamp",